São Martinho do Porto: History

-Tourism
+Visitor attractions

-The parish has one of the most beautiful beaches in the country, a bay, shaped like a scallop, with calm waters and fine white sand.
-São Martinho do Porto was even considered the best beach to go with the family in the guide of 2015 beaches of eDreams.
-According to the online booking site for travel and hotels, the "natural bay of clear and calm water and surrounded by diverse shops and restaurants offers the ideal conditions for a relaxed family day".
-In addition, the company, based in Barcelona, says that "it is perfect for the baths of children, while adults relax in the sand or have a drink on a terrace overlooking the sea".
+The parish has one of the most beautiful beaches in Portugal, a bay shaped like a scallop with calm waters and fine white sand.
+According to the travel booking site eDreams, the "natural bay of clear and calm water and surrounded by diverse shops and restaurants offers the ideal conditions for a relaxed family day" and São Martinho do Porto is "perfect for the baths of children, while adults relax in the sand or have a drink on a terrace overlooking the sea".

-Although the commercial importance of the port has diminished, its tourist activity and the beach life give it a special dynamic, especially during the summer season.
+Although the commercial importance of the port has diminished, its tourist activity is dynamic during the summer season.

-The bay is only connected to the sea by an opening of a few meters.
-Hence the waters are quiet, great for children and better still for competitions of sailing, windsurf or kayak.
+The bay is only connected to the sea by an opening only a few meters wide, so the waters are quiet, great for children and better still for competitions of sailing, windsurfing or kayaking.
 The road by the sea, where parking is difficult, has numerous cafes, restaurants and terraces.
 A narrow pedestrian tunnel gives direct access to the ocean from the dock area.

-In the summer of 2014, São Martinho attracted many curious people due to have been visited by a seal, probably coming from France, England or Iceland.
-The animal became known as "Martinha" and was, in that summer, the "mascot" of the village.
+In the summer of 2014, São Martinho was visited by a seal, probably coming from France, England or Iceland.
+The animal became known as "Martinha" and was the "mascot" of the village that summer.

-Heritage

-Mother Church - Temple from the 18th century.
+Visitor attractions include Mother Church, a temple from the 18th century.
 In its interior stands out, behind the altar, a large canvas, painted with oil, with the image of the miracle of São Martinho.

-Chapel of Santo António - Near the beach of Santo António, there is a small temple on the top of a hill.
+At the Chapel of Santo António, there is a small temple on the top of a hill.
 Its interior is simple, decorated with only two images: The patron's and the Virgin's.
 Outside, blue and white tile panels, representing the legend of the miracle of the formation of the "lake", the cove that forms before the entrance of the access bar to the bay of São Martinho do Porto.